ignite/cli/docs/docs/network/05-coordination.md

 Ignite CLI offers various other commands to coordinate chain launches that can be used by coordinators, validators, or other participants.

-The requests follow the same logic as the request for validator participation, they must be approved by the chain launch coordinator to be effective in the genesis.
+The requests follow the same logic as the request for validator participation; they must be approved by the chain coordinator to be effective in the genesis.

 ---